Volubilis: Excavation, restoration and UNESCO listing

 Much of Volubilis was excavated by the French during their rule over French Morocco between 1912 and 1955, but the excavations at the site began decades earlier.
 From 1830, when the French conquest of Algeria began the process of extending French rule over much of northern, western and central Africa, archaeology was closely associated with French colonialism.
 The French army undertook scientific explorations as early as the 1830s and by the 1850s it was fashionable for French army officers to investigate Roman remains during their leave and spare time.
 By the late 19th century French archaeologists were undertaking an intensive effort to uncover northwest Africa's pre-Islamic past through excavations and restorations of archaeological sites.

 The French had a very different conception of historic preservation to that of the Moroccan Muslims.
 As the historian Gwendolyn Wright puts it, "The Islamic sense of history and architecture found the concept of setting off monuments entirely foreign", which "gave the French proof of the conviction that only they could fully appreciate the Moroccan past and its beauty."
 Emile Pauty of the Institut des Hautes Études Marocaines criticised the Muslims for taking the view that "the passage of time is nothing" and charged them with "let[ting] their monuments fall into ruin with as much indifference as they once showed ardour in building them."
+This perspective can be linked to the Islamic understanding of time itself, as reflected in the hadith stating, "Anyone who abuses Time insults me because I am Time; the matter is in my hands; I alternate night and day."
+For Muslims, the passage of time and its effects are seen as part of God's divine control, which may influence their approach to preserving physical monuments, viewing their natural decay as part of the divine order rather than a concern to be actively managed.
+Unlike the Western focus on legacy through enduring material achievements, Muslims often see true legacy in moral deeds, knowledge, charitable works, and spiritual impact, reflecting the belief that the world is impermanent and only what pleases God ultimately endures.